element-hq/element-web/docs/native-node-modules.md

     yarn add matrix-seshat

-After this is done the electron version of riot can be run from the main folder as usual using:
+After this is done the Electron version of Riot can be run from the main folder as usual using:

     yarn electron